furkanpolaat/furkanpolaat/README.md

-- 👋 Hi, I’m @furkanpolaat
+👋 Hi, I’m @furkanpolaat!

-- 👀 I’m interested in Quantum Computing
+I have a passion for Quantum Computing 🚀💫 and have developed model-driven engineering solutions to empower users in harnessing quantum technology.

+Recently, I’ve been focusing on Flutter development 🎨📱, integrating sensor fusion with ML and AI to create innovative applications.

+Feel free to explore my projects and connect!